-Why Coal?
+Why Coal and LNG?
 In many remote locations coal is the only reliable source of affordable energy with LNG affordability on the horizon.

 Fossil Fuel Resources

 Fossil fuel resources are plentiful and sustainable for hundreds of years to come.
 Many countries are dependent on coal and fossil fuels.
 Based on EIA.gov statistics United States power mix is 69% fossil, 12% renewable, and 19% nuclear.
 The global breakdown is 67% fossil, 22% renewable, and 11% nuclear.
 Finally, Asia consumes 68% of the world's coal.

 - Coal is affordable, abundant, and readily available.
 Developing countries are heavily reliant on affordable coal energy.
 In Southeast Asia over the past 20 years there has been tremendous economic growth stimulated by a 500% increase in coal production and consumption.

 Some countries offer cleaner coal such as Indonesia.
 An example is Indonesia's Adaro "ENVIROCOAL" with extremely low sulfur content resulting in very low SOx (195 lb/hr) and NOx (420 lb/hr) emissions, lower than that of heavy fuel oil typically with SOx of 1400 lb/hr and NOx of 1800 lb/hr.